 Light requirements

 Most magnolias can tolerate direct sun all day long.
 Although some species still need partial shade.
-Also in zones 9-10, shade in the afternoon will still be an advantage for all species.
+Also, in zones 9-10, shade in the afternoon will still be an advantage for all species.

 As for full shade, it is contraindicated for magnolias because they are not shade-loving trees.
 If it does not receive direct sun at all, you should not expect it to flower.

-In addition, in full shade, the crown of magnolia will have far fewer branches and will be loose.
+In addition, in full shade, the crown of the magnolia will have far fewer branches and will be loose.
 The tree will also be more susceptible to fungal diseases.

 Read more: How Much Sun Does A Magnolia Tree Need?